Revised with new information as

 (includes my own podcast)

-urban myths interfere with development and aid/relief efforts and
+and urban myths interfere with development and aid/relief

 Quick Links